Rebolon/citations-papillotes/README.md

 I also added ngUniversal for prerendering on /cites and /authors(and ssr if i want to serve page with node-express) Use
+ * npm run build:ssr to generate code with ngUniversal
  * npm run prerender to render wished routes
- * npm run build:ssr to generate code with ngUniversal
- * npm run build to generate frontend code
+ * optional coz it will remove all docs folder: npm run build to generate frontend code

 @TODO :
  * remove ngx-pagination (coz it's still on ng13, and i finally don't really needs it)